 |Fall 2017||Fall 2018|

-Indeed, a recent analysis provided by Ad Astra independently confirms that in the course of a single year, we managed to shift the number of “underutilized” courses college-wide down by 9%, and to move the number of “overloaded” courses from 2% to 15%.
-While we have not fully achieved our target fill rates, the data looks promising, and we have established some clearer benchmarks for future decision-making.
+Indeed, an analysis provided by Ad Astra independently confirmed that in the course of a single year, we managed to shift the number of “underutilized” courses college-wide down by 9%, and to move the number of “overloaded” courses from 2% to 15%.